uvarc/rc-learning/content/notes/rivanna-intro/files/file.md

     name: Working with Files
 ---

-Files are the foundation of working with Rivanna.
+Files are the foundation of working with an HPC cluster.
 We need to be able to

-* Transfer files to and from Rivanna
+* Transfer files to and from the cluster
 * Edit text files
 * Create files through the software we run